Easy Meatball Sub on a Stick is an easy appetizer made with breadstick dough, meatballs, seasoning, mozzarella and seasonings!

 Instructions

-- Unroll dough and separate into 12 breadsticks.
+• Unroll 1 tube breadstick dough and separate into 12 breadsticks.

-- Thread one end of a breadstick on a skewer; add one meatball then thread the dough around the meatball.
+• Poke one end of one of the pieces of breadstick dough with one of the 12 bamboo skewers then add one meatball then thread the dough around the meatball.

-- Once finished, take out pans and sprinkle the meatballs with mozzarella cheese and top that off with a sprinkle of Italian seasoning.
+• Once finished, take out pans and sprinkle the meatballs with about 1 cup mozzarella cheese and top that off with about 1-2 Tablespoons Italian seasoning.

 Notes

-- Crescent roll dough or pizza dough can be substituted for the breadstick dough.
+• Crescent roll dough or pizza dough can be substituted for the breadstick dough.
+You just need to cut it into 12 pieces.

 Nutrition